joannaflorence97/JoannaFlorenceMakes/content/blog/skull-pattern.md

 >
 >You are welcome to use this pattern for your own **personal** use.
 This means you can stitch it in a hoop, add it to clothing or a tote bag, create a patch and gift it to a friend etc.
 >
->You are not permitted to use this pattern for commerical use such as reproducing the pattern for sale, reproducing this pattern in a kit for sale or selling finished products that have used this pattern.
+>You are not permitted to use this pattern for commerical use such as reproducing the pattern for sale, reproducing this pattern in a kit for sale, selling finished products that have used this pattern or any other use that results in monetary gain.